Garden hamlets: a sane response to crazy times

 Imagine a community of 10-30 people, with 10-30 acres of land enabling them to grow much of their food, and also to grow fast-rotation biomass for heating.
 It could use Tiny Homes, which are a more ecological and comfortable equivalent of mobile homes, and this could make planning permission a lot easier.
 These communities could use the cohousing approach, meaning that each personal household has their own private dwelling, but there are shared facilities, such as a large room for shared meals, meetings, parties, meditation, etc., along with guest rooms and workspaces.

 Such communities would be a lot more resilient and sustainable than the way most of us live, and could share skills with their local area.
 They could also provide a Community Supported Agriculture supply to people nearby, and increase local resilience.
-The garden hamlets concept seems a very sensible response to the current alarming state of things, and I am seeing a variety of projects, broadly along these lines, springing up in several locations across England and Wales.
+There are quite a number of projects along broadly these lines trying to start up around the UK.
 At present, there seems to be no umbrella network for these projects, and no single shared name.

 However, there are encouraging signs of a number of planning authorities beginning to adopt policies which support this kind of project.
 Wales already has the One Planet Development policy, see more here, and Cornwall has recently adopted a policy to support Renewable Low-Impact Developments, see here.
 One of the prime movers behind this progress is James Shorten, a planning professional who is also a big advocate of regenerative settlements, which are very akin to garden hamlets.
 His website, still in its early stages, could provide a catalyst for planning authorities and forming groups: see www.regenerativesettlement.com.